pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 It's quick to get started with a Build Tools project, but it’s also helpful to understand the components and how they work together.

 In general, it's a good fit if your team is comfortable with:

-- command-line tools
+- command-line tools,
-- creating a bash script with terminus commands
+- creating a bash script with terminus commands,
-- CI to automate the deployments
+- CI to automate the deployments.

 <Enablement title="Developer Resources" link="https://pantheon.io/learn-pantheon">

 Pantheon's Developer Relations team holds trainings, Office Hours and monitors posts in our community forum.
 Join us to learn about Terminus, automations, advanced workflows like Build Tools, and more.

 </Enablement>

 <Accordion title="Build Tools Changelog" id="changelog" icon="newspaper">